-Katharine has been recognised as one of the 'Top 250 Women in IP' by Managing IP, a position which she's held for the past two years, and is highly ranked across all areas of IP in the major legal guides.
-She reports each month on trade mark, copyright and design cases for the Chartered Institute of Patent Attorneys Journal.
+Katharine has been recognised as one of the 'Top 250 Women in IP' by Managing IP for the second year running and is highly ranked across all areas of IP in the major legal guides.

-Audrey Horton
+Katharine reports each month on trade mark, copyright and design cases for the Chartered Institute of Patent Attorneys Journal.

-Bird & Bird LLP 12 New Fetter Lane London, EC4A 1JP United Kingdom
+Audrey Horton Bird & Bird LLP 12 New Fetter Lane London, EC4A 1JP

-Tel: +44 20 7415 6000 Fax: +44 20 7415 6111

-Email: audrey.horton@twobirds.com URL: www.twobirds.com
++44 20 7415 6000 Tel: +44 20 7415 6111 Fax: Email: audrey.horton@twobirds.com URL: www.twobirds.com